 Yes!
-26-years-old and going strong!
+27-years-old and going strong!
 Hard as it is to believe, Jakes off-road triathlon holds the title for the world’s oldest!

 nd, boy, are we proud!
 We love that every year people come from around the world (Africa!
 Asia!
 Europe!) to run past our cows and carry their bikes up Big Groun.
 Think you’ve got what it takes?
-We’re going virtual for 2020 (registration open from October 21-November 21.)
-Start training now for the 300-meter ocean swim, 25K off–and-on road back-country mountain bike and 7K trail run.
+We’re back for 2022 (registration now open) Start training now for the 300-meter ocean swim, 25K off–and-on road back-country mountain bike and 7K trail run.
 You’ll be there with athletes of all types, ages and ability.
 In fact, you don’t even have to do the race—come for the fun, the carbs and the cheers!
 You’ll love every minute of it!
-Here, one of our return tri-athletes tells it as it is—and what you can expect if you decide to do the Jakes Off-Road Tri.

-Dear Triathletes, As a result of the Covid-19 Pandemic, the Jakes Off Road Triathlon will be virtual for 2020.
-Registration is open from October 21 – November 21.
+Dear Triathletes, As a result of the Covid-19 Pandemic, the date of Jakes Off Road Triathlon is subject to change at any time pending government mandates.
 REGISTER HERE

 Swim, Bike, Run – that’s the Triathlon formula.
 But Jakes Off-Road Triathlon doesn’t stick to formulas, any more than its home does, the bohemia-in-the-bush known as Treasure Beach.